 The sacrum consist of 5 fused vertebrae forming one solid and incredibly strong piece of bone, while the coccyx consists of 3 to 5 fused vertebrae which form the remnants of a vestigial tail no longer seen in humans.

 The vertebral bones get progressively larger from top to bottom, cervical to lumbar, with only a few exceptions.
-After the lumbar region, the vertebrae get smaller once again.
+After the lumbar region, the vertebrae get smaller in size once again.

 Although the spinal column is the source of the majority of back pain diagnoses and theories, research has shown that structural issues are rarely the true underlying reason for dorsopathy.